 Did you know?
 According to BrightLocal’s research on citation sites, businesses with consistent citations across the top 50 directories see an average 11% improvement in local search rankings within three months.

-Core Components of Citations
+Core components of citations

-A complete citation typically includes:
+A complete citation usually includes:

 - Business name (exactly as registered)